gist-rs/book/src/rust/r5/enjoy5.md

 #
 // ✨ Compiler need this 👇 to know it size. fn animal_or_human() -> Box<dyn Say> {
+    // ✨ Compiler need this 👆 to know it's dynamic (Animal or Human)

     // ✨ How to get current time.
     let now = std::time::SystemTime::now();